-products’ previous names.
+This page contains references of mautic.net and maestro.mautic.com because of products’ previous names.
 Note that these links are valid.

 Campaign Studio and Campaign Factory subscribers use the Campaign Factory user interface to configure custom domains.
 This applies to any subscribers using Campaign Studio’s email delivery service, Sparkpost.
 Subscribers using their own email delivery provider (including their own Sparkpost credentials) aren’t required to add a custom domain.

-Landing pages from the instance have a URL such as
+When users create instances, they are created as yourcompany.mautic.net.
+Landing pages from the instance have a URL such as https://yourcompany.mautic.net/landing-page-name.
+A custom domain would make the URL something like https://sample.yourdomain.com/landing-page-name.

 You can create a custom subdomain after you start using Campaign Studio.
-However, Acquia highly recommends that you create one at instance creation.
+However, Acquia highly recommends you to create one at instance creation.
 If you do not create a custom domain at instance creation, you might experience issues with images, links, forms, and your tracking code.

 To add your custom domain: